Bylaws of the

 responsibility of the Secretary to nominate the number of persons required.
 The

-Secretary will include the list of nominees in the agenda for the Annual Fall
+Secretary will include the list of nominees in the agenda for the Annual Spring

 Meeting.

-Voting Members: (1) Receive and evaluate records circulated by the Secretary.
+(a) Members: (1) Receive and evaluate records circulated by the

+Secretary.
 (2) Vote on all records received (see Section VI.
-F.), using a standard
+F.), using a

-report forms of all personally observed Review List species within 60 days
+Submit report forms of all personally observed Review List species within 60

-after the observation.
-(4) Promote the LBRC and encourage other observers to
+days after the observation.
+(4) Promote the LBRC and encourage other observers

 (5) Make every effort to attend all scheduled meetings of the LBRC.

-election and nomination policies, term, and additional duties than other
+nomination policies, term, and additional duties than other Members, so these

-person, not by proxy or ballot, at the Annual Fall Meeting.
+person, not by proxy or ballot, at the Annual Spring Meeting.
 The candidate

 receiving the largest number of votes shall be elected.
 If necessary, a tie